PLhery/node-twitter-api-v2/doc/streaming.md

 // Be sure to close the stream where you don't want to consume data anymore from it stream.close();

+// -- Alternative usage --

+// You can also use async iterator to iterate over tweets! for await (const { data } of stream) {
+  console.log('This is my tweet:', data);
+}
 ```

 ## Specific API v1.1 implementations